ftyers/calma/sharedtaskdata/README.md

 ## Tracks

-We present two tracks: a closed track and an open one.
+We present two tracks: a closed track (1) and a semi-closed one (2).

 **Track 1** Competitors get annotated data from related languages and learn a model which can analyse unseen target language forms.
 In addition,